 What should I avoid after teeth whitening?

-Is professional teeth whitening safe?
+Is professional teeth whitening safe and effective?